microsoft/pxt/docs/project-tools.md

 **Code**.
 Limits are 50 code captures and 200 assets per target, with a shared 50 MiB account cap.
 Asset previews are generated locally using the gallery renderer, not stored as PNGs.
 Tilemaps include their required tile pixels.
+Reopening rechecks metadata while keeping the previous cards visible.
+Returning to the browser tab or opening a different project shows Loading until metadata is refreshed (after closing any open edit dialog).
+Previews are cached by item version in bounded, account-scoped session memory; only new, changed or evicted previews are downloaded.
+Add/Edit still read current content.

 Guests save in this browser; signing in syncs captures across browsers.
 Search matches names, contained blocks, parameters and extensions.
 Rename is optional.